 So sit back, with a cup of tea if you prefer, and take yourself back in time with Coinadrink Limited.

-359 years ago, the story actually started in China.
-According to an ancient legend, Chinese emperor Shen Nung was sitting beneath a Camellia Sinensis tree when some of the leaves blew into the cup of boiling water his servant was holding.
-Nung decided to try this mysterious creation, and so forth ‘tea‘ was apparently born.
-While there isn’t actually any proof in this being the truth, what is known is that the hot beverage was extremely common in the country within the ‘Tang’ dynasty, which was from 618-906 AD.
-In fact, it was soon it was to be regarded as the drink of China.
+362 years ago, the story actually started in China.
+According to an ancient legend, the Chinese recognised tea as having lots of health benefits, and they would actually chew on the tea leaves that came from the Camellia Sinensis trees.
+It was only when the Chinese emperor Shen Nung was sitting beneath this tree that tea, as it is more commonly known today, was founded.
+The leaves once blew into the mug of boiling water he was holding, so he decided to try it.
+Now while there isn’t actually any proof in this being the truth, what is known is that the hot beverage was extremely common in the country within the ‘Tang’ dynasty, which was from 618-906 AD.
+In fact, it was often regarded as the drink of China.

-And so, Tea reached British shores in 1652, with a small coffee shop in London becoming the first remembered provider.
-This seemed quite late at the time, though Britain had always been quite suspicious of continental trends and refused to get on board until they felt it was in their best interests to do so.
+Tea reached British shores in 1652, with a small coffee shop in London becoming the first known supplier.
+This seemed quite late at the time, though Britain had always been quite suspicious of continental trends and refused to get on board until they felt it was safe and beneficial to do so.
 It also took a while to truly take off, due to people’s curiosity creating a disturbing sense of fear.
 However, all the talk and concern for tea quickly faded when it was proved to be perfectly safe, and delicious, by a Portuguese princess named Catherine of Braganza, who married British King Charles II.
-Obviously having more experience of the hot drink than the British, she quickly made a positive case for it, and so forth its popularity grew, grew and grew some more.
+Obviously having more experience of the hot drink than the British, she quickly made a positive case for it.
+So forth, tea popularity grew, grew and grew some more!

 How do you enjoy your cup of tea on National Tea Day?